-Enjoy a quintessential Greek holiday on the serene island of Rhodes.
-One of the bigger islands in the turquoise Aegean, Rhodes boasts a breath-taking coastline and a verdant, mountainous interior generously carpeted by pines and lush vegetation.
+Enjoy a quintessential Greek getaway with a holiday to Rhodes.
+One of the bigger, more serene islands in the turquoise Aegean, Rhodes boasts a breath-taking coastline and a verdant, mountainous interior generously carpeted by pines and lush vegetation.
 Lindos provides the picture-perfect settings with white, sugar-cube houses nestled between a dramatic hilltop castle and sandy cove, whilst Faliraki is a confident, craggy inlet with white sands, crystalline emerald waters and an exciting evening buzz.
 For a culture-soaked stay on the captivating west coast, Monolithos offers an ancient castle atop pine-fringed rock, from which unparalleled views of sapphire seas can be enjoyed, whereas the UNESCO site of Medieval Rhodes offers a fascinating insight into the island’s history.

 Golden sands, glistening waters, fantastic nightlife and a rich archaeological past make the beautiful island of Rhodes the perfect place for an amazing holiday experience.